mt-clemente/EteRLnity/README.md

 To try and learn how this problem *behaves* without knowing the full solution, we use a reinforcement learning agent with **PPO**.
-The particularity here, is that we do not use a CNN which would seem like the most obvious way to fo, because of the importance of spatial structure in the task.
+The particularity here, is that we do not use a CNN which would seem like the most obvious way to go, because of the importance of spatial structure in the task.
 Instead, we make two important choices:
  * The agent will be trained with the aiming of **solving** the problem, not just getting a better solution.
-This entails that when placing a piece, there is either one optimal orientation for a given (state,placing position).
+This entails that when placing a piece, there is either one optimal orientation for a given (state, placing position).
 The agent then only has to learn a the order of the pieces and not their orientation.
 This greatly reduces the state space.
  * The task will be treated as a sequence processing task : the learning episode will start from an empty board and always fill it in the same order.